vumichien/SQL-Agent/tasks/TASK_01_claude_agent_endpoint.md

 ### Design Decisions

-1. **Why Flask?**: Simple, lightweight, easy to integrate with Vanna
+1. **Why FastAPI?**: Native async support, automatic API docs, better performance, type validation with Pydantic
-2. **Why Async?**: Claude Agent SDK requires async/await
+2. **Why Async?**: Claude Agent SDK requires async/await, FastAPI handles it natively
 3. **Why No Tools?**: This endpoint only needs LLM text generation
 4. **Why Single Turn?**: Each request is independent, no conversation state
+5. **Why Pydantic Models?**: Type safety, automatic validation, better API documentation

 ### Performance Considerations

 - Response time depends on Claude API latency (typically 1-3 seconds)
 - No caching implemented yet (can add in future)
-- Single-threaded (Flask dev server) - use gunicorn for production
+- Uvicorn runs with auto-reload in dev mode - use `--workers` for production
+- FastAPI is async-native, so it handles concurrent requests efficiently

 ### Security Considerations

 - API key stored in environment variable (not in code)
+- Pydantic models provide automatic input validation
 - No request size limits (should add in production)
 - No rate limiting (should add in production)
+- CORS set to allow all origins (configure for production)
-- Debug mode enabled (disable in production)
+- Auto-reload enabled in dev mode (disable in production)

 ---